LAST UPDATED: 3rd January 2023 by The Editorial Team

-Summary: Learn how to remove grout, remove grout between joints.
+Summary: Step by step guide and video showing how to remove grout, remove grout between joints.

 If grout becomes old and stained or if a tile gets damaged then you will need to remove the surrounding grout in the joint lines.